 Those patients with uncontrolled HTN, internal bleeding, seizures, blood clotting problems, or those on anticoagulants are not candidates for this procedure.

-Picture to puncture: Patients eligible for clot retrieval are those with recent ischemic stroke, who can receive treatment within at least 12 (preferably 3-6) hours of the onset of stroke.
+Picture to puncture: Patients eligible for clot retrieval are those with recent ischemic stroke, who can receive treatment up to 22 hours after the onset of symptoms.